-CEO Facilitate endorsement of Rating Policy as part of the Annual Business Plan (ABP) and Long Term Financial Planning (LTFP) process.
+CEO To facilitate the endorsement of the Rating Policy as part of the Annual Business Plan (ABP) and Long Term Financial Planning (LTFP) process.
 General Manager Corporate Services To ensure an effective rating system.

-Senior Manager Financial Services To facilitate an effective rating system, and deliver as part of ABP and LTFP.
+Senior Manager Financial Services To facilitate and deliver an effective rating system as part of ABP and LTFP.
 Manager Rates To oversee the consistent application of the Rating Policy.
 Rates Officers To apply consistent delivery of the Rating Policy to ratepayers.